jecki/DHParser/documentation_src/manuals/compile.rst

    after the compilation has been finished, but before the Compiler.finalize-method is called.

-   While it would of course be possible to concentrate all wrap-up task in this methods, the mechanism of the finalizer-list is convenient, because it allows to define a wrap-up tasks as local functions of compilation-methods and defer their execution to the end of the overall compilation-process.
+   While it would of course be possible to concentrate all wrap-up task in the finalizer-method, the mechanism of the finalizer-list can be convenient, because it allows to define a wrap-up tasks as local functions of compilation-methods and defer their execution to the end of the overall compilation-process.
 Or, in other words, finalizer-tasks can be defined within the context to which they are logically connected.
 A typical use case are structural changes to the data-tree which could hamper the compilation if not deferred till the very end.

-   A disadvantage of finalizers in contrast to the finalization-method, hoewver, is that it becomes harder to keep unexpected side effects of finalizers on other finalizers in check if the various finalizers are contextually separated from each other.
+   A disadvantage of finalizers in contrast to the finalization-method, however, is that it becomes harder to keep unexpected side effects of finalizers on other finalizers in check if the various finalizers are contextually separated from each other.